Policy Management

 -

-Type default under the namespace criteria
+Type apt-get under the criteria

 Your policy should look like this,